 7. Histotechnologist

 Histotechnologists prepare tissue samples for pathologists to examine under a microscope.
-This role is key in diagnosing cancer, autoimmune disorders, and infections.
+This role is key in diagnosing cancer, autoimmune disorders, and infections, making it a great option for Medical Laboratory Science BS graduates.

 - Why it’s great: With the growing focus on tissue-based diagnostics and personalized medicine, histotechnologists are in high demand, particularly in hospitals and research facilities.